Suchita Trivedi

 Suchita Trivedi (born 20 September 1976) is an Indian actress, who is known for her work in Hindi TV dramas.
 She is widely remembered for her portrayal of Meenakshi Thakkar in the acclaimed dramedy Baa Bahoo Aur Baby on Star Plus, for which she twice won the Indian Telly Award for Best Actress in a Comic Role, and received two further nominations.

 Personal life

-Suchita was born to parents Anil Trivedi and Geeta Trivedi in Mumbai, Maharashtra on 20 September 1976.
-Suchita married to Nigam Patel on 22 September 2018 at the age of 42.
+Suchita was born to parents Anil Trivedi and Geeta Trivedi in Mumbai, Maharashtra, on 20 September 1976.
+Suchita married Nigam Patel on 22 September 2018, at the age of 42.

 She shared her marriage photos on Instagram which become viral.

 Career

-Trivedi made her acting debut as a child artiste in the 1983 Bollywood film Woh Saat Din, starring Anil Kapoor, Naseeruddin Shah, and Padmini Kolhapure in the main roles.
+Trivedi made her acting debut as a child artiste in the short film "Ek Sawaal Munni Ka", written and directed by Balwant Dullat.
+The short film was telecast many times on National Television (Door Darshan).
+She also acted as a child artist in the 1983 Bollywood film Woh Saat Din, starring Anil Kapoor, Naseeruddin Shah, and Padmini Kolhapure in the main roles.
 Her character was called Chanda.

-She has mainly worked on Indian Hindi television.
+She has mainly worked in Indian Hindi television.
 She is best known for portraying the comic character of Meenakshi Thakkar in Hats Off Productions' super-hit TV series Baa Bahoo Aur Baby, aired on Star Plus Hindi channel from 2005 to 2010.